NickPronto/SolarSail/README.md

 Attached is my first stab at the code for the solar array and a reference to the mechanics.
 I just started learning Arduino a few days ago, so don’t judge the code too harshly :) It compiles at least!

-The problem I’m trying to solve is most mobile applications for solar panel tracking 1) Don’t actually track the sun, they just tilt, and 2) can’t track over 45 degrees in BOTH directions.
-This design will allow the panel to locate and move to the most efficient angle and adjust to the suns movement, regardless of the vehicle's cardinal direction AND lay flat securely when not in use.
+The problem I’m trying to solve is most mobile applications for solar panel tracking 1) Don’t actually track the sun, they just tilt, and 2) can’t track over 45 degrees in BOTH directions on a single axis.
+This design will allow the panel to locate and move to the most efficient angle and adjust to the sun's movement, regardless of the vehicle's cardinal direction AND lay flat securely when not in use.
 The Arduino and mechanics should allow this to be tied to the vehicles ignition (or master switch) and have little to no necessary interaction with the user.

 The lifting component of this is a single linear actuator and a lever arm that guides the center pivot point of the solar panel array up while either the left or right push/pull solenoids are engaged, acting as a hinge point.